 The residential facility must periodically report to District Special Education Administration regarding the services the student has received or will receive in accordance with the contract, as well as any diagnostic or other evaluative information that is required to fulfill the District's obligations under the IDEA.
-In addition, District Special Education Personnel must make an initial and two subsequent onsite visits annually, one announced and one unannounced, to verify that the residential facility can, and will, provide the services listed in the student's IEP that the facility has agreed to provide the student.
+In addition, District Special Education Personnel must make an initial and two subsequent onsite visits annually, one announced and one unannounced, to verify that the residential facility can, and will, provide the services listed in the student's IEP that the facility has agreed to provide the student, that the educational program provided at the facility is appropriate, and that the placement is the least restrictive environment for the student.
+During these visits, District Special Education Personnel shall also obtain written verification that the facility meets minimum standards for health and safety, holds all applicable local and state accreditation and permit requirements, and verify that the program provider's staff who work with the student have been subject to criminal background checks (to include fingerprinting) that meet the standards applicable to public school employees.
+Further, District Special Education Personnel must verify that the program provider has developed written policies, procedures, and operating guidelines to ensure the student maintains the same rights as other public school students with disabilities, including when the student is subject to emergency behavioral interventions or disciplinary actions, as well as to ensure the prohibition of aversive techniques.
+If more than one student is placed by the District in the same facility, District Special Education Personnel may review the appropriateness of the students' placement and services during the same visit.

 If a student residentially placed by the ARD Committee changes residence to another Texas school district during the school year but remains in the residential facility, the District that placed the student remains responsible for the residential contract for the remainder of the school year.